 When someone suffers a traumatic head injury as a result of an accident, it’s a fine line as to whether they suffer the disastrous consequences of a serious brain injury or whether they get concussion.
 The severity of the external force often plays a part in determining which it will be, but not always.

-As personal injury solicitors, helping the family of a severely brain damaged accident victim to start on the long road to making a brain damage injury compensation claim, can be one of the most challenging aspects of the work that we do.
+As personal injury solicitors, helping the family of a severely brain damaged accident victim to start on the long road to bringing a successful brain damage injury compensation claim can be one of the most challenging aspects of our work.

-At the other end of the scale though its’ also important not to get drawn into the mindset of thinking that mild traumatic brain injuries are insignificant matters in themselves.
+At the other end of the scale, though, its’ also important not to get drawn into thinking that mild traumatic brain injuries are insignificant matters in themselves.

-Brain injury claims are complex serious injury claims.
-Not every personal injury solicitor is capable of handling them with the level expertise that they require.
-At Mooneerams Solicitors we are fortunate in having a number of highly experienced brain injury solicitors, who work together as a team, under the leadership of our director, Angus Fergusson.
+Brain injury compensation claims are complex, serious injury claims requiring the help and assistance of specialist solicitors to ensure the claim is dealt with correctly.
+At Mooneerams Solicitors, we are fortunate to have several highly experienced brain injury solicitors who work together as a team under the leadership of our director, Angus Fergusson.

-If you would like to discuss any aspects of making a brain injury claim in confidence, please call Mooneerams Solicitors on 029 2048 3615 and ask to speak with Angus Fergusson.
-Alternatively, you can contact us online by sending your contact details to us for Angus to call you back.
+If you want to discuss any aspects of making a brain injury claim in confidence, call Mooneerams Solicitors on 029 2048 3615 and ask to speak with Angus Fergusson.
+Alternatively, you can contact us online by sending your contact details to us to request a call back from Angus.

-We are able to fund brain damage claims by use of a Conditional Fee Agreement, also known as a No Win, No Fee agreement.
+We can usually handle brain damage claims and head injury compensation claims using a Conditional Fee Agreement, also known as a No Win, No Fee agreement.